RickBrannan/apostolic-fathers/README.md

 # apostolic-fathers
 An effort at a freely-available, open-source edition of the Apostolic Fathers with morphology and lemmas.

+Initially focused on Greek, but I eventually want to get the Latin portions annotated as well.

 ## License
 This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).